toppk/saveme/GETTING_STARTED.md

 ## Current standards and conventions

-* time specification - all time is internally represented in integer epoch microseconds
+* time specification - all time is internally represented in integer epoch microseconds, externally it is presenting int iso8601

 * checksums - sha512+size